 One of the earlier best language learning software was Rocket Languages.
 Rocket Languages established a Spanish language course in 2004.
 After its success, the company grew and established additional languages.
 Currently, it offers 11 languages (including French, Hindi, German, Spanish, Chinese, and Arabic) as well as offering a sign language course.

 Languages differ in the number of levels needed.
 Languages like Spanish, French, German, Italian, Japanese and Chinese offer 3 levels.
 On the other hand, Arabic, Hindi, Korean, Portuguese, Russian and Sign Language courses offer one level only.
 Each level has above 120 learning hours.
 In addition, each level includes language & culture lessons, voice recognition, lifetime online access, reinforcement testing, personalized progress tracking, interactive audio classes as well as learning tools.

 The software follows a “chunking” method to learning.
 In other words, it tries to break down and simplify conversations through the process of teaching grammar and vocabulary.

-The courses offered utilize technology through several features to make learning more effective.
+The courses offered to utilise technology through several features to make learning more effective.
 They offer a voice recognition tool known as Rocket Record.
 This tool records the user voice in order to deliver immediate speech-to-text feedback.
-Besides, their exams covers several skills (reading, writing, speaking and hearing) in order to show the improvement of its users.
+Besides, their exams cover several skills (reading, writing, speaking and hearing) in order to show the improvement of its users.
 Moreover, the software provides earning points and badges which makes learning more competitive.

 Courses are offered online and on CD packs.
 In the case of online software, each language level costs $149.95.
 However, regarding CD packs, each pack contains 20 CDs and costs $299.95 per level.